 Melbourne Beach, FL 32951

 If you have completed a housing contract, your room will be waiting for you, provided you arrive on the mandatory report date indicated on your I-20 or DS-2019.
-To pick up the key for your room, you should report to the Office of Campus Services, located on the first floor of the Harris Commons Building.
+To pick up the key for your room, you should report to the Office of Campus Services, located on the first floor of the Harris Commons Building, generally open between 8:00 AM and 5:00 PM, Monday through Friday.